paultopia/conlaw_casebook/combined_draft_spring_2022.md

 The situation here is thus similar to Avery v.
 Georgia, where the Court sustained a challenge to an array of petit jurors in which the names of prospective jurors had been selected from segregated tax lists.
 Juror cards were prepared from these lists, yellow cards being used for Negro citizens and white cards for whites.
 Cards were drawn by a judge, and there was no evidence of specific discrimination.
 The Court held that such evidence was unnecessary, however, given the fact that no Negroes had appeared on the final jury: 'Obviously that practice makes it easier for those to discriminate who are of a mind to discriminate.'
 Again, in Whitus v.
 Georgia, the Court reversed the conviction of a defendant who had been tried before an all-white petit jury.
 Jurors had been selected from a one-volume tax digest divided into separate sections of Negroes and whites; black taxpayers also had a '(c)' after their names as required by Georgia law at the time.
 The jury commissioners testified that they were not aware of the '(c)' appearing after the names of the Negro taxpayers; that they had never included or excluded anyone because of race; that they had placed on the jury list only those persons whom they knew personally; and that the jury list they compiled had had no designation of race on it.
 The county from which jury selection was made was 42% Negro, and 27% of the county's taxpayers were Negro.
 Of the 33 persons drawn for the grand jury panel, three (9%) were Negro, while on the 19-member grand jury only one was Negro; on the 90-man venire from which the petit jury was selected, there were seven Negros (8%), but no Negroes appeared on the actual jury that tried petitioner.
 The Court held that this combination of factors constituted a prima facie case of discrimination, and a similar conclusion is mandated in the present case.

 Once a prima facie case of invidious discrimination is established, the burden of proof shifts to the State to rebut the presumption of unconstitutional action by showing that permissible racially neutral selection criteria and procedures have produced the monochromatic result.
 The State has not carried this burden in this case; it has not adequately explained the elimination of Negroes during the process of selecting the grand jury that indicted petitioner.
 As in Whitus v.
 Georgia, the clerk of the court, who was also a member of the jury commission, testified that no consideration was given to race during the selection procedure.
 The Court has squarely held, however, that affirmations of good faith in making individual selections are insufficient to dispel a prima facie case of systematic exclusion.

-# Equal Protection of the laws
+# Equal Protection of the Laws I

 The Equal Protection Clause comprises the following parts of the text of the 14th Amendment: "no state shall... deny to any person within its jurisdiction the equal protection of the laws."